joneshf/node-dhall-bin/README.md

-# node-dhall-bin
+# node-dhall-haskell-bin
-NPM package for dhall
+NPM package for dhall-haskell